pycom/pycom-micropython-sigfox/docs/pycom_esp32/tutorial/index.rst

 3. Tutorials and examples
 ********************************

+Great, so you’ve connected your board and ran some basic scripts, now it’s time to delve a little deeper.
+This section contains some tutorials and examples for your Pycom module.

+Chapter 3.1 General Pycom tutorials contains tutorials that can be run on any Pycom board, such as connecting to a WIFI network, Bluetooth, controlling I/O pins etc.
+Sections 3.2 and 3.3 are specific to the LoPy and SiPy such as setting up a LoRa node or connecting to the Sigfox network.

 Before starting, make sure that you are running the latest firmware, for instructions see :ref:`Firmware Upgrades <_firmware_upgrades>`.

 .. include:: pycom.rst